tt386/assisted-percolation/README.md

 - `python Plotting.py -n 2 4 105` means that only the 2nd, 4th and 105th frames will be plotted.
 These numbers can be any integer.

 Note: In this repository we have endeavoured to include all data files used to generate figures.
-The exception to this are the Random and Lattice patch distributions with a (heightxwidth) of (2000x2000): these `.npz` files exceeded 100MB, the limit Github will accept.
+The exception to this are the Random and Lattice patch distributions with a (height,width) of (2000,2000): these `.npz` files exceeded 100MB, the limit Github will accept.

 #### Directory `Scripts_OneNode/ClusterHeightStatistics`